iwatkot/maps4fs/README.md

 And here's the list of the fields:
 - `"center_latitude"` - the latitude of the center of the tile,<br>
 - `"center_longitude"` - the longitude of the center of the tile,<br>
-- `"epsg3857_string"` - the string representation of the bounding box in the EPSG:3857 projection, it's required to obtain the satellite images in the QGIS,<br>
+- `"epsg3857_string"` - the string representation of the bounding box in the EPSG:3857 projection, it is required to obtain the satellite images in the QGIS,<br>
 - `"height"` - the height of the tile in meters,<br>
 - `"width"` - the width of the tile in meters,<br>
 - `"north"` - the northern border of the tile,<br>